 But one feature that has made the most difference is Python’s Modularity.

-Python ecosystem comprises of thousands of modules and packages that are designed to perform tasks, improve existing tasks and add additional capabilities to the general purpose language that Python is.
+Python ecosystem comprises thousands of modules and packages designed to perform tasks, improve existing tasks and add additional capabilities to the general-purpose language that Python is.

-Python code can be split across various callable and reusable files called modules, which have an extension of .py and these files contain reusable functions, classes, variables etc. Modules can be further grouped together inside a folder which is known as Python package.
-In a python code, we can import both modules and packages and use the functions present in them.
+Python code can be split across various callable and reusable files called modules, which have an extension of .py, and these files contain reusable functions, classes, variables, etc. Modules can be further grouped inside a folder which is known as the Python package.
+In a python code, we can import both modules and packages and use their functions.

 Packages (and modules) have been instrumental for Python’s versatile usage and application areas.
-The best part of it is that many of these packages are developed and maintained by a strong community of enthusiastic users and also backed by a good corporate support from companies like Google, Facebook, Apache, Microsoft etc.
+The best part is that many of these packages are developed and maintained by a strong community of enthusiastic users and backed by good corporate support from companies like Google, Facebook, Apache, Microsoft, etc.

 In this section we have described the list of important Python libraries in Data Science stack.

 Data collection or gathering is the task of collecting necessary data to proceed with the analysis.
 This data can include auto-generated data like transactions, customer-related data, and sample data collected via various sampling principles.
 In this section, we focus on those python libraries instrumental in collecting data from the Internet.